icrm-org/icrm-new/bylaws/index.md

 propose, at that General Meeting, a candidate for election to the vacated office.

-`11.2` — If only one candidate has been nominated for a given office, his or her election shall be formally approved by the delegates at a General Meeting or, in the absence of a General Meeting, by the Executive Board.
+`11.2` — If only one candidate has been nominated for a given office, their election shall be formally approved by the delegates at a General Meeting or, in the absence of a General Meeting, by the Executive Board.